4f3rg4n/4f3rg4n.github.io/_posts/CTF-Writeups/2025-5-12-hexdumper.md

 ```

 This check only filters out the index `-1`, but what about other negative values like `-80`?
-so lets see how can we use this to leak some memory addresses.
+so lets see how can we use it to leak some memory addresses.

-To demonstrate how this can leak memory, I chose the `change_byte()` function:
+Now lets demonstrate this bug on the `change_byte()` function:
 ```c
 void change_byte(void) {
     int idx = ask_for_index();